ga4gh/vrs/docs/source/terms_and_model.rst

    * - type
      - string
      - 1..1
-     - MUST be "RepeatedSequence"
+     - MUST be "RepeatedSequenceExpression"
-   * - sequence
+   * - seq_expr
      - :ref:`SequenceExpression`
      - 1..1
      - an expression of the repeating subsequence